The Evolution of Sharks: 400 Million Years of Survival

 Sharks have earned their place at the top of the food chain due to a combination of anatomical and behavioral adaptations.
 Their streamlined bodies, sharp teeth, keen senses, and powerful muscles contribute to their status as apex predators.

-These shark survival skills have been honed over millions of years.
+These shark survival skills have been honed over millions of years throughout the evolution of sharks.
 Many species have exceptional vision, can detect electrical signals from prey, and are equipped with highly sensitive olfactory systems.
 The evolution of apex predators has made sharks some of the most efficient hunters in the ocean.

 Sharks not only predated dinosaurs, but they also survived the mass extinction that wiped out the dinosaurs.
 While dinosaurs ruled the land during the Mesozoic Era, sharks maintained dominance in the seas.
 Their separate evolutionary paths underscore how distinct survival strategies led to divergent fates.